 We provide integrated terminaling, storage, transportation and related services to companies engaged in the trading, distribution and marketing of refined petroleum products, crude oil, chemicals, fertilizers and other liquid products.
+We also maintain an equity method investment in Frontera Brownsville LLC that provides terminaling services to companies engaged in the trading, distribution and marketing of light petroleum products, which is located adjacent to our Brownsville, Texas terminals.
 Our chief operating decision maker is our general partner's CEO.
-Our general partner's CEO reviews the financial performance of our business segments using disaggregated financial information about "net margins" for purposes of making operating decisions and assessing financial performance.
+Our general partner's CEO reviews the financial performance of our consolidated business segments using disaggregated financial information about "net margins" for purposes of making operating decisions and assessing financial performance.
 "Net margins" is composed of revenue less direct operating costs and expenses.
-Accordingly, we present "net margins" for each of our business segments: (i) Gulf Coast terminals, (ii) Midwest terminals and pipeline system, (iii) Brownsville terminals, (iv) River terminals and (v) Southeast terminals.
+Accordingly, we present "net margins" for each of our consolidated business segments: (i) Gulf Coast terminals, (ii) Midwest terminals and pipeline system, (iii) Brownsville terminals, (iv) River terminals and (v) Southeast terminals.
+Our general partner's CEO reviews the financial performance of our unconsolidated business segment, which constitutes our equity method investment in the Frontera Brownsville LLC, using our proportionate share of the investment's earnings.
+Accordingly, we present "equity in earnings" for our unconsolidated business segment.